QUIET YARDS

 (3) Each subsequent offense: Two hundred forty-nine dollars ($249.00).

 It shall be the responsibility of the operator, and any person employing the operator, to abate the violation as ordered by the Town Administrator & COO.
-Each day's violation shall be deemed a separate offens
+Each day's violation shall be deemed a separate offense.

 Violations of this ordinance should be reported to the Greenwich Police Non-Emergency Number: 203-622-8006